EKbanaML/ekbanaml.github.io/_posts/Linear Algebra/2020-11-24-Orthogonality.md

 $A\hat{x} = p$ instead, where $p$ is the projection of $b$ onto the column space of $A$.

 Let us consider we have a plane $S$ in 3D (spanned by vectors $a1$ and $a2$) and a vector $b$ which is not in the plane.
-Refer to figure x, what we want to do is project $b$ down onto the plane $S$.
+What we want to do is project $b$ down onto the plane $S$.
 The matrix A that describes the plane has two columns a1 and a2.
 - So $p$ is some multiple of a1 and a2

 $$p = \hat{x_{1}}a_{1}+\hat{x_{2}}a_{2}$$